Edward Hyde, 3rd Earl of Clarendon: Post Revolution

 Cornbury now found himself and his family without income and in increasing debt.
 As a noble, he could not simply get a job, he would need to find income through royal or political means.
 He struggled to get by from 1690 through 1698.
 However, he continued to represent parliament, and his political support of William paid off in multiple ways.
-In 1698, William agreed to pay £10 a week to Cornbury, easing his financial burdens.
+In 1698, William agreed to pay £10 a week (equal to £ today) to Cornbury, easing his financial burdens.
 In the spring of 1701, William rewarded Cornbury's continued support and service and appointed Cornbury as Governor of New York.

 William died before Cornbury become governor, and the crown went to Queen Mary II's younger sister, Anne.
 Cornbury's support of her for the throne in the Glorious Revolution, combined with being her first cousin, served Cornbury well.
 Anne continued to support Cornbury, and would reward him generously on his return from the governorship.